Spiderpig86/Cirrus/README.md

 ## :crystal_ball: What's Included
 Framework components are now broken down into `core` and `ext` packages.
 The `core` package only contains the essentials for basic styling while `core + ext` adds specially designed components.

+The `helpers` folder contains configurations, utilities, and other styles shared by both `core` and `ext`.

 #### Core
 * [Buttons](https://github.com/Spiderpig86/Cirrus/blob/master/src/core/button.scss "Buttons") - Styles for the button with 3 different variations.